zemenfes-afk/SKY-Innovator/README.md

-# 🌳 Amazon Forest Segmentation from Satellite Images
+# 🌳 Forest Segmentation Project (Satellite → Drone Images)

+This project builds a deep learning segmentation model using PyTorch to detect forest and deforestation areas.
+The model is first trained using satellite images and masks, then adapted to drone images.

+---

+# Part 1: Training with Satellite Images

 This project demonstrates how to build a **semantic segmentation model** that detects **Amazon rainforest regions** from satellite imagery.